aidan-mundy/aidan-mundy/README.md

 -->

 ### Hello, hello.
 How goes it? 👋
-I am currently writing code as a:
+I am currently writing code as a(n):
-- SWE at Fidelity Investments
+- SWE Co-Op at Fidelity Investments
 - CS student at Northeastern University
 - Software Mentor on FRC Team 246 Overclocked
 - Developer on the Roblu Scouting Team